-It’s easier than you think to create your own online business that can survive any recession or pandemic.
-All it takes are some basic steps to get you there, whether you’re looking for extra income or a new job.
+It is easier than you think to create your own online business that can survive any economic recession or pandemic.
+All it takes are some basic steps to get you there, whether you are looking for extra income or a new job.

 From choosing among small business name ideas to creating a financial system that serves you and your customers, there are simple steps you can take to make sure your online business will stand out and thrive in the expanding e-commerce economy.
 Here are some basics to consider when creating your durable online business.